nuuuwan/news_lk3_data/README.md

 In addition, two individuals who assisted in rescuing the passengers were also admitted to the hospital with injuries.

-Preliminary investigations indicate that the group had been returning from a trip in the Tangalle area at the time of the accident, police said.
+Preliminary investigations indicate that the group had been returning from a trip in the Ella area at the time of the accident, police said.

 The bodies have been placed at the morgues of Diyatalawa, Badulla, and Bandarawela hospitals.